musevlt/mpdaf/obj/source/user_manual_image.rst

 An Image object can be created:

--either from one or two 2D numpy arrays containing the flux and variance values (optionally, the data array can be a numpy masked array to deal with bad pixel values)::
+- either from one or two 2D numpy arrays containing the flux and variance values (optionally, the data array can be a numpy masked array to deal with bad pixel values)::

   MyData=np.ones([1000,1000]) #numpy data array